AlexKimDS/alexkimds.github.io/_pages/about.md

 After relocating to Israel, I returned to IC role and joined Intuit, where I worked on impactful projects, e.g:

 - DS projects for Data Aggregation Platform, resulting in optimization and error rate reduction by 30%
-- Founded and led Data Science Guild, professional community for experience & knowledge sharing (70+ members)
+- **Founded and led Data Science Guild**, professional community for experience & knowledge sharing (70+ members, I still can't believe how amazing this community was :sparkler: :sunglasses:)

 And in August 2024 I moved to London, where I'm currently working as a Senior Data Scientist at Intuit.
 My work includes classical ML tasks (classification and matching) and LLM-related projects, as well as statistical analysis and experimental design.